SuperiorKe/AI-agent/README.md

 ## Features
 - **Conversational AI**: Powered by Google Gemini or other supported LLMs
 - **Web Search**: Integrates Tavily for up-to-date information
+- **Web Page Browsing**: Can read and summarize the content of specific URLs.
 - **Tracing & Monitoring**: Optional LangSmith integration for debugging and analytics
 - **Configurable**: All API keys and settings managed via `.env`
 - **Extensible**: Add tools or swap LLMs with minimal code changes